muhammadMilon/My-code-library/README.md

-# code-Library
+# Code Library

 **Assalamu alaiqum** 👋,

 I am Muhammad Milon.

 *I am a passionate programmer and problem solver.*

 ![Noob Coder](https://img.shields.io/badge/Noob%20Coder-%F0%9F%A7%A0-blue)

 This is my personal code library where I have kept the codes I need.
 Most of the code is my own writing, but I have taken help from many online resources.
 I have tried my best to make the codes very readable.
 These are not only for competitive programming but also very important for my academics.
 I am continuously adding new algorithms that I am learning.

+I am inspired by this [code library](https://github.com/ShahjalalShohag/code-library).

 ## Important Points: